Debt Relief that Works

 Lenders and collection agencies are no angels - anybody who charges over 20% interest is no friendly.

-Collectors couldn't care less about you.
+Credit card companies, payday lenders, and collectors don't care about you.
 All they care about is money.

 They'll blow up your phone with harassing calls, threatening all sorts of terrible things if you don't make your loan payments.
 They won't hesitate to lie to your face.